GFCI Outlet Keeps Tripping? Common Causes and What to Do

 - Nearby outlets lose power when the GFCI trips

-- Check for moisture around the outlet (bathroom, exterior, garage)
+- Check for moisture around the outlet, especially in bathrooms, garages, and exterior locations

-- Try a different device to rule out a faulty appliance
+- If it trips with a specific appliance, try that appliance on a different circuit to rule out a faulty device

 - The GFCI won't reset even with everything unplugged